kennethdsheridan/commandant-rs/README.md

 > functionalities are fully operational, and the toolset is evolving continuously.

-**Are you maximizing the potential of your cloud or on-premises hardware infrastructure?** OneForAll is an web (and CLI) toolkit,  crafted to revolutionize Enterprise Hardware Infrastructure Performance & Reliability Engineering.
+**Are you maximizing the potential of your cloud or on-premises hardware infrastructure?** OneForAll is an web (and CLI) toolkit, designed to modernize Enterprise Hardware Infrastructure Performance & Reliability Engineering.
-This state-of-the-art tool is born from a blending of my 8-year journey in enterprise SaaS across California and the Pacific Northwest.
+This tool is born from a blending of my 8-year journey in enterprise SaaS across California and the Pacific Northwest.

 ## View Real-Time System Diagnostics in the Browser with WebAssembly